chibaf/uo2_lattice_parameters_dependence_with_temperature_-lammps/README.md

 # lattice_parameters_dependence_with_temperature_-lammps-
 lattice_parameter_dependence_with_temperatures_(lammps)

-macbook air m1 is employed for this calclation
+### macbook air m1 is employed for this calclation

-## installation with cmake
+## installation with home brew and cmake

 ### openmpi